Project Management

 Toward a More Visible Practice of Government Project Management

-What is working for government organizations today reflects a more integrated approach to large scale project management:
+What’s working for government organizations today reflects a more integrated approach to large-scale project management:

-- Public dashboards tell a story by providing context rather than isolated data points.
+• Public dashboards tell a story by providing context, not just isolated data points.